|

 Definition:

-can be discharged, the inflammation calms down rapidly.
-However a connecting
+If the pus can be discharged, the inflammation calms down quickly.
+However,

-direction it takes, there are many different types of fistula, which most
+Depending upon the direction it takes, there are many different types of

-common types are the ones between the interior and exterior sfincter
+fistula, which most common types are the ones between the interior and

 (closing) muscles.